-The actions you take after your accident have the potential to shape your financial future.
+The actions you take after your accident in New Orleans has the potential to shape your financial future.
 Make the wrong decision and you will not receive the amount of compensation you expect or possibly any compensation at all.
-Follow these tips to protect your financial well-being after this unfortunate event.
+Follow these tips to protect your financial well-being after an accident.

 Do not Admit Fault for the Accident